Mercedes GLC hybrid performance, top speed, engine

 - 1VerdictThe Mercedes GLC is available in both 300 e (petrol-electric) and 300 de (diesel-electric) form, offering two different takes on the luxury plug-in hybrid SUV formula

 - 2Range, MPG, CO2 & chargingThe GLC hybrid is available in petrol or diesel form; both promise around 30 miles of electric range

-- 4Engines, drive & performance - currently readingThe plug-in GLCs boast strong performance from their electric motors, but ride and handling could be better
+- 4Performance, engine & drive - currently readingThe plug-in GLCs boast strong performance from their electric motors, but ride and handling could be better

 - 5Interior, dashboard & comfortA high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious

 - 6Boot space, seating & practicalityPlug-in versions of the GLC are less practical than the normal petrol and diesel options